Death and state funeral of Elizabeth II: Attendees

-The service at Westminster Abbey was attended by 2,000 people in total, including holders of the George Cross and Victoria Cross, representatives from the United Kingdom's faith communities, and foreign and Commonwealth heads of state and heads of government.
+The service at Westminster Abbey was attended by 2,000 people in total, including holders of the Victoria Cross and George Cross, representatives from the United Kingdom's faith communities, and foreign and Commonwealth heads of state and heads of government.
 Representatives from 168 countries, out of 193 UN member states and two UN observer states, confirmed attendance, including 18 monarchs, 55 presidents and 25 prime ministers.

-Due to the limited number of seats, foreign invitees were asked to keep their delegations as small as possible and to only bring their spouses.
+Owing to the limited number of seats, foreign invitees were asked to keep their delegations as small as possible and to bring only their spouses.
 The UK government also requested those travelling by air to use commercial flights; private flights were directed away from Heathrow Airport.
 Additionally, the government asked guests not to use private cars to travel to Westminster Abbey, and instead use government-provided "coach transport from a central assembly point".
 This was only guidance; leaders including the President of the United States, Joe Biden, the President of Israel, Isaac Herzog, and the vice-president of China, Wang Qishan, were taken to the event through other means.
 Many dignitaries were present for a reception by the King at Buckingham Palace on the eve of the funeral, and all international guests were invited to attend a reception hosted by the Foreign Secretary, James Cleverly, after the funeral service.

 Almost 200 people, recognised in the 2022 Queen's Birthday Honours for their extraordinary contributions in areas including the response to the COVID-19 pandemic, were invited to the service.